 Question 34.
 Of all the frequency bands listed above and detailed below, which rank highest for their ability to meet your needs?

-Considering adoption of the 6 GHz band for unlicensed use in many countries and regions globally, availability of the IEEE 802.11 standards and the hundreds of IEEE 802.11ax-compliant devices (capable of utilizing the entire 6 GHz band) of different form factors already in the market, IEEE 802 LMSC believes that 6 GHz band (5925–7125 MHz) is the single most suitable frequency band to meet the needs in short to medium term and recommends ARCEP support for unlicensed designation of the 6425–7125 MHz band.
+Considering adoption of the 6 GHz band for unlicensed use in many countries and regions globally, availability of the IEEE 802.11 standards and the hundreds of IEEE 802.11ax-compliant commercially available devices (capable of utilizing the entire 6 GHz band) of different form factors already in the market, IEEE 802 LMSC believes that the 6 GHz band (5925–7125 MHz) is the single most suitable frequency band to meet the needs in the short to medium term and recommends Arcep support for unlicensed designation of the 6425–7125 MHz band.

 Question 37.
 If applicable, if these frequency bands were used for coexisting mobile and other uses (satellite, fixed link …), what sharing methods seem advisable to you?

-As stated earlier in this response, a multi-mode optimized regulatory framework for 6 GHz band is developed and already adopted by many countries and regions globally, including EU by the ECC Decision (20)01 based on ECC Report 302.
+As stated earlier in this response, a multi-mode optimized regulatory framework for the 6 GHz band is developed and already adopted by many countries and regions globally, including EU by the ECC Decision (20)01 based on ECC Report 302.

-In this framework, total transmit power level and power spectral density, indoor device category requirements, contention based (spectrum sharing) mechanism are specified to enable coexistence with FS and FSS incumbents.
+In this framework, total transmit power level and power spectral density, indoor device category requirements, and a contention based (spectrum sharing) mechanism are specified to enable coexistence with FS and FSS incumbents.
 For Standard Power mode, IEEE 802 LMSC recommends consideration of Automated Frequency Coordination (AFC) to protect incumbent services when IEEE 802.11-compliant devices are operating indoor and outdoor at higher transmit power than LPI and VLP.

 Question 77.
 What uses do you expect to make of this band [66–71GHz], under this general authorisation framework?
 Does the introduction of 5G seem advisable?
 Under what timeline?